pypa/packaging/docs/utils.rst

 .. function:: parse_sdist_filename(filename)

-    This function takes the filename of a sdist file (as specified in PEP 517), and parses it, returning a tuple of name and version.
+    This function takes the filename of a sdist file (as specified in the `Source distribution format`_ documentation), and parses it, returning a tuple of name and version.

     :param str filename: The name of the sdist file.